usamausman/timetable/README.md

 # timetable

-A clearer layout for the University of Leeds timetable.
+A cleaner layout for the University of Leeds timetable.
 Also available offline!

 Refresh for new colours!